clugen/MOCluGen/docs/docs/dev.md

 ## Build docs

-Building the documentation requires [Python] and [mkdocs-material].
-After these packages are installed, and considering we're in the `MOCluGen` folder, run the following commands:
+Building the documentation requires [Octave], [Python] and [mkdocs-material] and must be performed on a [Bash] shell.
+A physical or virtual display (e.g., [xvfb]) are required for generating good looking plots.
+After these requirements are met, and considering we're in the `MOCluGen` folder, run the following
+commands:

 ```text
 $ cd docs